 Avocado Tip: The best tip I’ve heard of for making baked stuffed avocados is to use a muffin pan instead of a flat cookie sheet.
 The muffin holes cradle the avocados and keep them from tipping over, spilling their contents!
 Brilliant!

-While I did get the Baked Southwest Sandwich recipe from my awesome sister-in-law, the original sandwich recipe is from Taste of Home.
+While I did get the Baked Southwest Sandwich recipe from my awesome friend, the original sandwich recipe is from Taste of Home.

 If you want an actual sandwich, you can use your favorite keto bread.
 I haven’t tried that yet, so be sure to let me know how it goes if you do!